Deutsche Bank

 As of 2018, the bank's network spanned 58 countries with a large presence in Europe, the Americas, and Asia.
-As of 2021, Deutsche Bank was the 21st largest bank in the world by total assets and 93rd in the world by market capitalization.
-It is a component of the DAX stock market index, and often referred to as the largest German banking institution even though the Sparkassen-Finanzgruppe comes well ahead in terms of combined assets.
-Deutsche Bank has been designated as a global systemically important bank by the Financial Stability Board since 2011.
+It is a component of the DAX stock market index and is often referred to as the largest German banking institution, with Deutsche Bank holding the majority stake in DWS Group for combined assets of 2.2 trillion euros, rivaling even Sparkassen-Finanzgruppe in terms of combined assets, forming Europe's 4th biggest asset management firm.

-Deutsche Bank is a universal bank with four major divisions: Investment Bank, Corporate Bank, Private Bank and Asset Management (DWS).
-Its investment banking operations often command substantial deal flow.
+Deutsche Bank has been designated a global systemically important bank by the Financial Stability Board since 2011.
+It has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

-According to the New Yorker, Deutsche Bank has long had an "abject" reputation among major banks, as it has been involved in major scandals across different issue areas.
+According to a 2020 article in the New Yorker, Deutsche Bank had long had an "abject" reputation among major banks, as it has been involved in major scandals across various issue areas.